LightboxDigital/docker-proxy/README.md

 	- 24
 	- 25

-Note: Lines 13 & 25 must match, this will map the fastcgi param to the correct php container.
+Note: Lines 13 & 25 _must match_, this will map the fastcgi param to the correct php container, this is very important.

-Notice the command parameter will replace the variables accordingly when the container spins up, mapping your services correctly and allowing the proxy to forward requests correctly.
+Notice the <code>command</code> parameter will replace the variables accordingly when the container spins up, mapping your services correctly and allowing the proxy to forward requests correctly.

-You can modify the PHP version as you see fit by adjusting ./docker/php/Dockerfile.
-You can also install additional items to the Nginx container by modifying ./docker/nginx/Dockerfile.
+You can modify the PHP version as you see fit by adjusting _./docker/php/Dockerfile_.
+You can also install additional items to the Nginx container by modifying _./docker/nginx/Dockerfile_.

 Happy Dockering ;)